antarctica/ops-data-store/README.md

 - request a LDAP entity to use for managing application LDAP groups
 - request LDAP groups as needed for implementing application permissions
 - request SAN/data volume mounted in the application server with permissions for the Python app OS user to read/write
+- request a user synchronisation mechanism between LDAP servers and between LDAP and Postgres

 ## Infrastructure